Sherlock V2

 Lead Judge Fixed Pay

-Apart from the USDC earned from the contest pool, where judges compete with each other, the Lead Judge can also receive fixed compensation according to the following breakdown:
+Apart from the USDC earned from the contest pool, where judges compete with each other, the Lead Judge also receives fixed compensation according to the following breakdown:

 Lead Judge responsibilities